pxslip/db-studio/docs/reference/sdk.md

 ## Customize `auth`

 Defines how authentication is handled by the SDK.
-By default, Directus creates an instance of `auth` which handles refresh tokens automatically.
+By default, d9 creates an instance of `auth` which handles refresh tokens automatically.

 ```js